-6.6 Replace the Lamp
+6.9 Replace the Lamp

-IDANCER 1)Lamp replacement must be performed by a qualified service technician.
+INDANCER 1) Lamp replacement must be performed by a qualified service technician only.
 2) EXPLOSION HAZARD.
 Wear authorized protective clothing whenever the lamp door is open and when handling the lamp.
 Never twist or bend the quartz lamp body.
 Use the correct wattage lamp supplied by Christie.
 3) Ensure those within the vicinity of the cinema projector are also wearing protective safety clothing.
 4) Never attempt to remove the lamp when it is hot.
-The lamp is under pressure when hot and may explode, causing personal injury, death, or property damage.
+The lamp is under a great deal of pressure when hot and may explode, causing personal injury or death and/or property damage.
 Allow the lamp to cool completely before replacing it.